 Portable Charger: this festival is going to be packed full of moments you’ll want to video or photograph so it’s best to come prepared!
 Don’t miss any of your favourite moments because your phone is out of juice!

 Stay Hydrated! drink plenty of water!
 You’re going to be going hard for hours at a time and you won’t necessarily feel like leaving the crowd to get some more water so stock up before finding a good spot in the crowd.

 Agree on a Meeting Spot: a lot of people will be attending this festival so set a meeting point before going to any stages so you can easily find each other at the end of the festival should anyone go missing from the group and they’re unreachable during the festival!

 Don’t remove your wristband! if you’re planning to go to both days of Together Festival (as you should be!) then please make sure you keep your wristband on!
 You not be given a new one on Day 2, you need to keep the same wristband you were given on Day 1 for both days.

 No Re-Entry! re-entry is not permitted!
 If you exit early on the first day you will not be allowed to return until the second day!

-Hopefully this will give you all the information you need to get to and from the venue, and to get you prepared for what awaits you inside the hall!
+Hopefully, this will give you all the information you need to get to and from the venue, and get you prepared for what awaits you inside the hall!
 Check back with the event’s official Facebook Page for news and announcements!
 Happy festival adventures!